samdravitzki/samdravitzki/README.md

 - [ ] Add linter
 - [ ] Automate linting in the CI
 - [ ] Look into introducing a dependency updating bot into the repository
+- [ ] Integrate github codepspaces to make development on this more portable

 # Technical debt
 - [x] base option required in vite config to get it to work with github pages